 So how do you get there?

-There is a non stop flight weekly from Los Angeles— it departs on Sunday evening and arriving in Rarotonga Monday morning.
-The return flight departs at just before midnight on Saturdays and gets into LAX on Sunday mornings.
+There is one non stop flight weekly from Los Angeles— it departs on Saturday evening and arriving in Rarotonga Sunday morning.
+The return flight departs at just before midnight on Fridays and gets into LAX on Saturday mornings.
 This means you have the opportunity to have a 5 nite or 12 nite stay in the Cook Islands.
 OR you can include New Zealand in your honeymoon plans (remember, it’s just 4 1/2 hours from Auckland).
 That is what a few of our honeymooners had done.

 Rarotonga is the home to the international airport and probably the main tourist island.
 Another popular island in the southern group is Aitutaki- just about a 45 minute flight from Rarotonga, this island is nicknamed the honeymoon island.